mx-awsdevteam/aws-bedrock-lab/BedrockLab.md

           ]
         }

-Let's create two more entities to reflect the response structure in the domain model:
+Let's create two more entites to reflect the response structure in the domain model:

 1. Create a new entity and call it `StableDiffusionResponse`.
 2. Make it **non-persistable**.